James R. Biard

 James Robert Biard (May 20, 1931 – September 23, 2022) was an American electrical engineer and inventor who held 73 U.S. patents.
 Some of his more significant patents include the first infrared light-emitting diode (LED), the optical isolator, Schottky clamped logic circuits, silicon Metal Oxide Semiconductor Read Only Memory (MOS ROM), a low bulk leakage current avalanche photodetector, and fiber-optic data links.
-In 1980, Biard became a member of the staff of Texas A&M University as an Adjunct Professor of Electrical Engineering.
-In 1991, he was elected as a member into the National Academy of Engineering for contributions to semiconductor light-emitting diodes and lasers, Schotky-clamped logic, and read-only memories.
+In 1980, Biard became a member of the staff of Texas A&M University as an adjunct professor of electrical engineering.
+In 1991, he was elected as a member into the National Academy of Engineering for contributions to semiconductor light-emitting diodes and lasers, Schottky-clamped logic, and read-only memories.

 Early life

-Biard grew up and attended school in Paris, Texas.
+Bob grew up and attended school in Paris, Texas.
 His father, James Christopher "Jimmy" Biard of Biardstown, worked as a farmer and a Dr. Pepper route salesman for the local Dr. Pepper company.
-Biard's mother, Mary Ruth Biard (née Bills), worked as a retail sales person at the Collegiate Shop in downtown Paris.
+Bob’s mother, Mary Ruth Biard (née Bills), worked as a retail sales person at the Collegiate Shop in downtown Paris.
 She also sang in quartets at weddings and funerals.
 When Bob was a child, his pediatrician recommended a diet of mashed overripe bananas, stewed apples, and homemade dried cottage cheese as a remedy for digestive issues.
-As a Dr. Pepper salesman, Jimmy knew all of the local grocery store owners and they would save the overripe bananas for Biard.
+As a Dr. Pepper salesman, Jimmy knew all of the local grocery store owners and they would save the overripe bananas for Bob.
 Mary would make the cottage cheese by placing unpasteurized milk in a cup towel and hanging it on an outdoor clothes line.

 Jimmy eventually became manager of the local 7-Up company and ended up buying it from the former owner.
 He also sold used cars, worked as a master plumber at Camp Maxey (an army camp north of Paris) during and after WW-II, and did plumbing work for homes and businesses in the Paris area.
-While in high school, Biard worked for his father and an off duty fireman, who was also a plumber, during the summer as a plumber's assistant.
+While in high school, Bob worked for his father and an off duty fireman, who was also a plumber, during the summer as a plumber's assistant.
 Later in life, Jimmy became chief deputy sheriff in Lamar County, Texas.